Jump to main content

 • Employees

-To facilitate surveying and adapting key sustainability issues to requirements and expectations in its business environment, Castellum is routinely in dialogue with the company’s stakeholders.
-Stakeholder involvement allows Castellum to better understand both which sustainability issues the stakeholder groups regard as material in relation to Castellum, and the significant impact that various sustainability issues have or could have on the business environment.
+Castellum is routinely in dialogue with the company’s stakeholders to facilitate surveying and adapting key sustainability issues to requirements and expectations in its business environment.
+Stakeholder involvement allows Castellum to better understand both which sustainability issues the stakeholder groups regard as material in relation to Castellum, and the significant impact that various sustainability issues have or could have on the business environment and specific stakeholder groups.
 Dialogue is held in various situations and through various channels, and issues are routinely addressed.
-In addition to the routine dialogue, interviews are held with selected experts in sustainability in the property industry who are considered as having a major impact on – or are impacted by – Castellum’s operations.
+In addition to the routine dialogue, recurring interviews are held with selected stakeholders who are experts in sustainability in the property industry or are considered as having a major impact on – or are impacted by – Castellum’s operations.

 Three people on a roof terrace.